ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 The same as defined in {{Section 6.5 of I-D.ietf-ace-oscore-gm-admin}} holds, with the following differences.

 * The request payload includes one link element for each requested configuration parameter or status parameter of the current group configuration (see {{config-repr}}).
-All the specified link elements MUST have the link target with value "null".
+All the specified link elements MUST have the link target with value the CBOR simple value `null` (0xf6).

 * The request payload MUST NOT include any link element corresponding to an inner information element of a structured parameter.